 Pay scales – England

-Teachers' pay scales for England
+Teachers' pay scales for England, including pay scales for 2024/25.

-Teachers' pay scales for England
+Teachers' pay scales for England, including pay scales for 2024/25.

 Teachers' pay scales for Wales